7hekaka/newcytosim/doc/sim/preconditionning.md

 	    verbose = 1
 	}

-Possible values of `precondition` are: 0, 1, 2, 3 and 4:
+Possible values of `precondition` are:

 - 0 is no preconditionning
 - 1 is a reduced banded symmetric preconditionner with 2 off-diagonals
 - 2 is a reduced symmetric block preconditionner
 - 3 is a reduced non-symmetric block preconditionner
+- 4 is a full sized symmetric banded block preconditionner
+- 5 is a full sized symmetric block preconditionner
-- 4 is a fullsize non-symmetric block preconditionner
+- 6 is a full sized non-symmetric block preconditionner

+The 'reduced' preconditionners have size N instead of DIM*N, when N is the number of vertices of the Mecable.
 A higher setting uses more calculation and memory, to offer a better approximation of the true matrix.
 This creates a tradeoff in terms of performance.
 Preconditionning can improve convergence, and thus diminish the number of iterations needed